|

 in the 60 foot range can be found on the upper decks and bridges

-areas more like 20 miles offshore typically range from 90 to 105
+areas more like 15 to 20 miles offshore typically range from 90

-feet in depth.
-Jacksonville diving extends all the way to the Gulf
+to 120 or more feet in depth.
+Jacksonville diving extends all the

 Stream (whose track varies from 60 to 90 miles or so